jonaskay/password-hasher/README.md

 # Password Hasher

 Convert your password into a domain-specific password.
+Password Hasher is live at <https://password-hasher.herokuapp.com/>!

 This project is a PWA implementation of [Remote PwdHash](https://crypto.stanford.edu/PwdHash/RemotePwdHash/).
 To learn more about web password hashing and Stanford PwdHash, check out <https://crypto.stanford.edu/PwdHash/>.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).